bhattabhi013/Vritant/README.md

 <h1 align=center> Our Amazing Contributors 👨‍👨‍👦‍👦❤️</h1>

-Thanks to all the contributors who worked for this project to stay alive! 😊😎
+Thanks to all the contributors who worked on this project to stay alive!We value the time and effort you put into contributing to this project. 😊😎

 <a align="center" href="https://github.com/bhattabhi013/Vritant/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=bhattabhi013/Vritant&&max=817" />